US stocks slip as investors weigh economic data, Fed policy

-NEW YORK (AP) — Stocks fell in midday trading on Wall Street Monday and bond yields rose as investors face a mostly quiet week that will be capped by a closely watched update on inflation.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Monday as investors weigh a surprisingly good economic report that highlights the Federal Reserve's difficult fight against high inflation.

 China is lifting some of its most severe COVID-19 restrictions following protests across major cities.
 That has raised hopes that disruptions to manufacturing and trade will ease.